dylanmaryk/InsanityRadio-iOS/Pods/STTwitter/README.md

 ##### Logout

-The correct approach to logout a user is setting the `STTwitterAPI` instance to nil.
+The correct approach to logout a user is setint the `STTwitterAPI` instance to nil.

 You'll create a new one at the next login.